 Journal Entry, November 17, 2018

 Daughter, it is important that you point out that no man gets to take credit for this.
 This was the point.
-I’m enough.
+I am enough.
 I am the great I am.
-I don’t need a middleman to accomplish my plans on the earth, but I do need a friend to partner with.
+I do not need a middleman to accomplish my plans on the earth, but I do need a friend to partner with.
 Dear child, I chose you, because I love you.

 You and your family are entering into a new season of upgrade and great favor from me today.
 You made it.
 I am so very proud of you!!!
 I will celebrate with you.

 I know this is the part that most hurts today.
-You don’t feel you have anyone who truly understands what you have just walked through or who even really gets the significance of this assignment.
-Daughter, you don’t even have a grasp of it yourself.
+You do not feel you have anyone who truly understands what you have just walked through or who even really gets the significance of this assignment.
+Daughter, you do not even have a grasp of it yourself.
 You wanted someone to celebrate with.
 I know that.
 But I am celebrating with you and all of heaven is celebrating with you.
 I will let you tell your closest friends for that very reason.
-Not for you to take credit for anything but for you to be able to celebrate what I’ve done.
+Not for you to take credit for anything but for you to be able to celebrate what I have done.

-Again, for the assignment, don’t take on any strongholds.
+Again, for the assignment, do not take on any strongholds.
 The fire you will feel is joy.
 This tribe was one of the purest tribes and most trustworthy.
 They were peaceable yet endured great injustices.
 Linger, spend a little time with this one.
 Bless the people group.

-Dear, dear child you have no idea all that I’m going to do through this.
-I’m so proud of you.
+Dear, dear child you have no idea all that I am going to do through this.
+I am so proud of you.
 Today as you go to the last tree, I want you to savor it.

 -Papa God